goshiz/start9labs-monerod-wrapper/README.md

 # Wrapper for Monero Core

-This project wraps [Monero](https://moneroprotocol.org) for EmbassyOS.
-Monero is an ecosystem of untraceable assets that enables users to convert between volatile assets and stable currencies directly within their vault, with complete privacy.
+This project wraps [Monero](https://moneroprotocol.org) for EmbassyOS.  is a privacy-focused cryptocurrency released in 2014.
+It uses an obfuscated public ledger, meaning anyone can send or broadcast transactions, but no outside observer can tell the source, amount, or destination.[1]
+A proof of work mechanism is used to issue new coins and incentivize miners to secure the network and validate transactions.

 ## Contributing